 Before you judge yourself too harshly, know that you are not alone.
 There is nothing worse, no matter how old you are, than feeling out of control.
 Children have meltdowns.
 But guess what?
 Sometimes adults do too.

 Christie Burnett, editor of Childhood 101, encourages parents to consider developing a “Calm Down Plan” to help children cope when their emotions overwhelm them.
 These steps can help them when they are upset or feel out of control.

 5 Steps to Managing Big Emotions

 Remember that it is never OK to hurt others.
 Set clear guidelines about what is acceptable and what is not.
-For example, physically hurting others or destroying things is not acceptable, nor is it okay to say hurtful things.
+For example, physically hurting others or destroying things is not acceptable, nor is it OK to say hurtful things.